char502/shuffle-and-sort-exercise/README.md

-# Shuffle and Sort app
+# Shuffle and Sort app using vanilla JavaScript

 ## An app that shuffles and sorts numbered cards at the click of a button